floodea/RepData_PeerAssessment1/PA_1_template.md

   }
 ```

+## New dataset
-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+This is equal to the original dataset but with the missing data filled in.

 ```r